FirEmerald/BodyLogCustomizer/PackageInfo/README.md

 If `ReplicateOnServer` is `True` and `ReplicateOnClient` is `False`, other players will see your colored BodyLog but you won't see it on your end.

 ## Changelog
+### 1.1.0:
+- Changed Fusion cache system to use individual files for each player.
+- Android support added to Fusion cache system.
 #### 1.0.0:
 - Initial Release